archeofoss/archeofoss/2022/call-for-panels.md

 - Panel proposals must be submitted before March 31 2022.
 - Panel proposals will undergo an open, not anonymous, peer-review evaluation proccess.
 - New deadline: Panel proposals must be submitted before April 14 2022.
+- The call for panels is now officially closed.

 ---